pulumi/terraform-provider-vsphere/website/docs/r/vapp_entity.html.markdown

   started when VMware Tools are ready instead of waiting for `start_delay`.
 This property has no effect for vApps.
 Default: false

-[docs-about-morefs]: /docs/providers/vsphere/index.html#use-of-managed-object-references-by-the-vsphere-provider

 ## Attribute Reference

-The only attribute this resource exports is the `id` of the resource, which is the vApp entity's [managed object ID][docs-about-morefs] separated from the virtual machines [managed object ID][docs-about-morefs] by a colon.
+The only attribute this resource exports is the `id` of the resource, which is the vApp entity's managed object ID separated from the virtual machines managed object ID by a colon.

 ## Importing